erdogant/pca/docs/source/Outlier detection.rst

    +----------+

-Note that the transform function will add the *new* samples to the readily fitted space and update the outlier parameters (default is True).
-If for example outliers are seen over and over again, they may not be an outlier at a certain point anymore.
-If you **do not** want to add samples to the existing space after the transform function, you can for example save and load the existing model.
+The ``transform`` function will add the *new* samples to the readily fitted space and update the outlier parameters (default is True).
+If for example outliers are seen over and over again, they may not be an outlier anymore at a certain point.
+If you **do not** want to keep all outliers as being an outlier, set the update outlier parameter to False ``update_outlier_params=False``.
+In case you do not want to add any samples.
 Let me demonstrate this by example:

 .. code:: python